Qirhi/whale-sightings-react-native/README.md

   ## Icons

 import Icon from 'react-native-vector-icons/FontAwesome';
 const myIcon = <Icon name="rocket" size={30} color="#900" />;

 arrow-left
 arrow-right
 binoculars
 coffee
 home
 list
 map
 ship
 tree
 globe
 globe-americas

-4 or 5 icons max

-Or add
+> Rule is that you can have 4-5 icons max

 "FortAwesome/Font-Awesome": "*"
 to the dependencies in your component.json.